GideonSerf/D2H/README.md

 # D2H
 This is a simple tool to convert image, font and sound files into arrays for use with raylib.
-Only supports Windows for now.
+Only supports Windows and MSVC compilation for now.

 ## Usage
 ```